-- 51. The ASU site is located on unencumbered land owned by ASDM, GoA.
+51. The ASU site with 250 Bigha area (inclusive of additional 40 Bigha area added) is located on unencumbered land owned by ASDM, GoA.
 The construction works will be on the delineated plot as per drawings given in Annexure-3.
 There are no significant ecological resources in the surroundings of ASU site as it is lying vacant and is close to Mangaldoi town.
 There are sparse houses outside the plot boundary of ASU.
 There are no heritage sites notified by ASI or State Archaeological Department within the delineated site or in the immediate surroundings (300 m distance).
 The nearest archaeological site to ASU is at a distance of 35km from ASU site.
 No significant impacts can arise due to ASU location as its components including boundary wall will not impinge upon any area of ecological, archaeological or historical importance.
 The ASU site is not in the immediate vicinity of national highway or state highway.
 The distance of National Highway -15 (connecting Guwahati and Mangaldoi) is about 1 km, so air and noise pollution impacts on ASU are not anticipated on account of vehicular traffic.
-The road connecting to ASU site with National Highway will be strengthened by the Assam State Public Works Department with the help of GoA budget for the roads.
-This will be standalone activity of Assam PWD. - 52.
-The ASU site is located within seismic zone V and earthquakes of major magnitude may damage boundary wall and buildings of ASU.
+The road connecting to ASU site with National Highway is being strengthened by the Assam State Public Works Department with the help of GoA budget for the roads.
+This will be standalone activity of Assam PWD.

+52. The ASU site is located within seismic zone V and earthquakes of major magnitude may damage boundary wall and buildings of ASU.